SeanMurphy2k17/AdvancedSemanticMemoryClustering/README.md

 ---

-**Extend your LLM applications beyond context window limitations with persistent, spatially-indexed episodic memory.** 🧠✨🗺️
+**Enable autonomous systems and LLM applications to learn from experience through persistent, spatially-indexed episodic memory.** 🧠✨🗺️🤖